-- 1 Click Start, All Programs, ArcSoft Webcam Suite, and WebCam Companion 4. - 2 Click Capture.
+- 1 Click Start, All Programs, ArcSoft Webcam Suite, and WebCam Companion 4. - 2 Click your desired icon in the main window.
+For detailed information on how to use the software, see the help file included with the software.

 If you cannot capture images properly, for example captured images are not displayed smoothly, click the current resolution of the capturing image at the upper right of the main window and lower the resolution.